-You can create an OLAP view against an XML/A connection just as you did against a Mondrian connection in 3.1, "OLAP Views," on page 17.
+You can create an OLAP view against an XML/A connection just as you did against a Mondrian connection in OLAP Views.
 The steps are nearly identical.
 Simply select an XML/A connection instead of a Mondrian connection when prompted for the connection.
 Ad Hoc views can also be built against XML/A connections.

-For more information about creating XML/A sources and connections, refer to the TIBCO Jaspersoft OLAP User Guide, which is available at the Jaspersoft Community site.
+For more information about creating XML/A sources and connections, refer to the Jaspersoft OLAP User Guide , which is available at the Jaspersoft Community site.

-5.2.2 Monitoring the System
+Monitoring the System